alexzorila/forensic-triage/README.md

 # Forensic Triage Splunk App

-Collection of dashboards used to triage forensic host based artifacts.
+Collection of dashboards used to triage host based artifacts.
 * Timeline: Build with MFTECmd
 * SuperTimeline: Build with CDQR